forthy42/net2o/wiki/squid.md

 People tend to confuse legal tender with fiat money, because nobody would accept a fiat money if it's not a legal tender.
 Or would you?
+So the common English definition of “fiat money” implies that it is a legal tender.

 ### Early forms of money